Skip to ContentSkip to Navigation

 decorative image

-The University of Groningen, municipality of Het Hogeland and the province of Groningen are working together with local entrepreneurs in a joint effort to reduce light emissions in the harbour of Lauwersoog by 50% within three years, benefiting not only the surrounding natural environment, but also resulting in energy savings for the participating businesses.
-The Kapteyn Institute contributes by taking measurements.
+The University of Groningen, Municipality of Het Hogeland and Province of Groningen are working together with local entrepreneurs to reduce light emissions in the port of Lauwersoog.
+The goal is to reduce it by 50% over the next 3 years.
+This not only benefits the nearby nature, but also leads to energy savings for the companies involved.
+The Kapteyn Institute contributes by taking light measurements.

 Nacht van de Nacht